gardener/etcd-wrapper/docs/concepts/bootstrap.md

 Start phase mainly comprises of two steps:

-1. Set up a readiness probe at `/readyz` where anyone can query to verify if the etcd application is running.
+1. Set up a readiness probe at `/readyz` where anyone can query to verify if the etcd application(single node cluster or multi-node cluster) is ready to accept client traffic.

 2. Start an embedded etcd using the fetched etcd configuration.